AbdallahNU/mini-rag/README.md

 # mini-rag

-I this project we will implement a mini RAG application for question answering.
+In this project we will implement a mini RAG application for question answering.

 ## Requirements
 - MiniConda